 Liposuction, also known as suction-assisted lipectomy, fat suction, or lipoplasty, is a body contouring technique which removes localized fat deposits and reshapes specific areas of the body.
 Liposuction can be performed on the face, neck, breast, abdomen, buttocks, hips, thighs, knees, legs and ankles.

 HOW IT WORKS

 The Carney Center uses the “tumescent” liposuction technique, which requires minimal incisions and results in less bruising and a quicker recovery time.
 The incisions are very small, inconspicuous and closed with one stitch.
 Other procedures may be combined with liposuction, such as lower tummy tuck or medial thigh tuck, in order to reduce unwanted, excess skin.

 Liposuction may be done under local anesthesia, IV sedation or a light general anesthesia.
 Most patients prefer general anesthesia.
 Dr. Carney has performed VASER Liposuction for over 10 years on over 1,000 patients.

-Most patients are alert and comfortable enough to go home after liposuction surgery.
+Most patients are alert and comfortable enough to go home after your treatment.
 You will need to wear a snug garment to support the surgical area.
 Plan to return to The Carney Center between two and four days after surgery for a brief check and suture removal.

 Most patients are up and moving around the following day.
 Some patients return to work within two to three days.
 You may resume near normal activity levels in about a week, however, the extent of your surgery and personal considerations will factor into how quickly you recover.
 Exercise or strenuous activities may be delayed from two to four weeks following the procedure.